sudhaus7/guard7/Documentation/UsersManual/Index.rst

 .. --------------------------------------------------
 .. -*- coding: utf-8 -*- with BOM.

-.. include:: ../../Includes.txt
+.. include:: ../Includes.txt

 .. _usersManual:

-Using Guard7 in the backend
+Users Manual
 ===========================
 This walkthrough will help you navigate the extensions feature in your TYPO3 site.
 The installation is covered :ref:`here <installation>`.